lojickse7en/odin-calcluator/README.md

 # The Odin Project Calculator

-A calculator project inspired from The Odin Project

 An online calculator with basic arithmetic operations built using HTML5, CSS3 and JS ES6 features.
 It can be controlled by a mouse or by a keyboard.
 For starting your own calculations [__visit the site__](url here)